-The 'Intergas Compact HRE 30' propane gas fired boiler is in the main roof space, and is vented via a flue projects through the roof.
-The boiler provides domestic hot water, and it also heats radiators in the main rooms.
-The radiators are fitted with thermostatic valves, and there is a 'Hive' programmer with room thermostat that can be remotely operated using a smartphone app.
-The thermal store hot water tank is adjacent to the boiler in the roof space.
+The 'Worcester Greenstar Heatslave II External 12/18 ErP+' oil fired boiler is located at the rear of the property.
+The boiler provides domestic hot water and it also heats radiators in the main rooms.
+The radiators are fitted with thermostatic valves and there is a room thermostat.